tessgi/TessGiWebsite/content/pages/observing/faq.md

 **What was the first extension of the TESS mission?**

 In July of 2020 TESS finished its primary mission and entered into its [first extended mission](extended.html).
-The first extension lasts until September 2022, and is driven largely by the guest investigator [guest investigator program](https://heasarc.gsfc.nasa.gov/docs/tess/proposing-investigations.html) program.
+The first extension lasts until September 2022, and is driven largely by the guest investigator [Guest Investigator Program](https://heasarc.gsfc.nasa.gov/docs/tess/proposing-investigations.html) program.

 **What is the second extension of the TESS mission?**

-Given the success of the first extended mission, TESS was granted its second extension which began in September 2022.
-Like the first, the second is driven by the guest investigator [guest investigator program](https://heasarc.gsfc.nasa.gov/docs/tess/proposing-investigations.html) program.
+TESS will enter its second extension of the mission in September 2022.
+Like the first, the second is driven by the Guest Investigator [guest investigator program](https://heasarc.gsfc.nasa.gov/docs/tess/proposing-investigations.html) program.

 **Will there be opportunities for Guest Investigators to propose for short-cadence target observations and/or funding in the second extended mission?**

 Yes!
 The GI program is continuing and is a large part of the second extension.
 The Cycle 5 call was made in November of 2021 and can be found on [NSPIRES](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7b5032D2F8-F5DF-692A-8E7C-15A801B08DE1%7d&path=&method=init).
-Through this call the community can submit proposals for short-cadence target observations and/or funding.
+Through this call the community can submit proposals for short-cadence target observations, 200 second FFI's, and/or funding.

 **Where is TESS pointing now?**